mosaic-jasondebolt/phoenix/Phoenix/README.md

 ## What is Phoenix
-Phoenix is a <a href="https://aws.amazon.com/microservices/">microservice</a> platform.
+It is a <a href="https://aws.amazon.com/microservices/">microservice</a> platform.

+It is a subdirectory in which all of your infrastructure code lives, including admin scripts for manipulating everything from developer clouds, pipelines, releases, and deployments.

 It is a collection of tools, templates, and scripts for launching highly available, multi-environment, <a href="https://12factor.net/">Twelve Factor App</a> microservice projects on AWS with advanced support for CI/CD automation.
 It was created by Jason DeBolt, a Senior DevOps Engineer at Mosaic, in 2018.